or, I can’t remember what the commands are. I promise to write them down this time...

 -br (brief) requests the information be formatted and slimmed down as much as possible,

--c (color) adds a splash of color, and finally
+-c (color) adds a splash of color, and finally the

-a (notice there’s no
+a at the end (notice there’s no

 -) is short for “address.”